michael2008/ME-Live-Doc/docs/user-guide.md

   </p>

 * Install
-  When users choose app programs to be installed, the system will change parameters of configuration documents in installation packages after installation, such as `Rout\LocalAppData\ChengDu_1.2.1.0_x86__pzq3xp76mxafg\LocalState\config.ini`.
-Namely field values of `Server_Url`, `Share_Anchor_Url` are Ip numbers of the current Server.
+When the user chooses an application to install, the system will change parameters of the configuration file in installation package after installation, such as `\LocalAppData\ChengDu_1.2.1.0_x86__pzq3xp76mxafg\LocalState\config.ini`, namely setting the field values of `Server_Url`, `Share_Anchor_Url` both to the IP of the current Server.
   <p align="center">
   <img src="https://cloud.githubusercontent.com/assets/17921380/26627737/05251cac-462e-11e7-946d-a464e8f59816.png" width="500">
   </p>